Connor Garden-Bachop: Career

-Conor Garden-Bachop attended Scots College in Wellington before joining Canterbury in the Mitre 10 Cup and subsequently Wellington in 2019.
+Connor Garden-Bachop was born on 19 April 1999.
+He attended Scots College in Wellington before joining Canterbury in the Mitre 10 Cup and subsequently Wellington in 2019.
 He was signed by the Highlanders in 2020 and made his debut against the Crusaders in 2021.
 In his first five Super Rugby games he scored three tries.

+Personal life

+Garden-Bachop was a New Zealander of European, Samoan, Tahitian, Cook Island and Māori descent (Ngāti Awa descent).
+He died due to a "medical event" on 17 June 2024, at the age of 25.